 I’ve recently discovered how easy and delicious drop scones are.
 They literally take half an hour to make, so are ideal for a quick breakfast in the morning.
 I’ve just been eating mine with butter and honey, but the idea of blueberries, or maybe even golden syrup, is a tempting one.
-This drop scones recipe is inspired by Anne’s kitchen and a book, ‘Just like mother used to make’, by Tom Norrington-Davies.
+This recipe is inspired by Anne’s kitchen and a book, ‘Just like mother used to make’, by Tom Norrington-Davies.

 - 150g/1 cup self-raising flour